-- Observation Period: the level of the Index is observed and its maximum level is recorded (i) during 15 minutes of continuous trading after the Air Bag is triggered, or (ii) until Market Close if there is less than 15 minutes of continuous trading until Market Close when the Air Bag Mechanism is triggered; and - Reset Period: the Leverage Inverse Strategy is then reset using the maximum level of the Index during the Observation Period as the New Observed Level.
-The New Observed Level replaces the last closing level of the Index in order to compute the performance of the Leverage Inverse Strategy.
+- Observation Period: during 15 minutes after the Air Bag trigger, the level of the Index is observed and its maximum level is recorded; and thereafter - Reset Period: the Leverage Inverse Strategy is reset at the new observed level (the "New Observed Level") using the maximum level of the Index during the Observation Period.
+The maximum level of the Index during the Observation Period replaces the last closing level of the Index in order to compute the performance of the Leverage Inverse Strategy after the reset.